ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 <!-- This is a comment. -->

 Ribosome profiling (Ribo-seq) is a high throughput sequencing technology to detect the gene expression through sequencing ribosome-protected fragments.
-Although we discovered a large amount of gene expression and regulation through RNA-seq, there are still numerous aspects about gene regulation that could be explained by RNA-seq, such as regulatory mechanism of translation.
+Although we discovered a large amount of gene expression and regulation through RNA-seq, there are still numerous aspects about gene regulation that could not be explained by RNA-seq, such as regulatory mechanism of translation.
 Then, the emergency of a new technology called Ribo-seq fills the technology gap for the gene translational researches.
 More and more studies proved the importance and accuracy about Ribo-seq, which greatly facilitated the development about related tools for analyzing Ribo-seq data.
 Therefore, it is badly needed to integrate those tools into one system to simple analysis process about Ribo-seq for researches who not have computer background.

 The step to analyse Ribo-seq data is similar with analyzing RNA-seq data, but some steps are different and need to be noted, such as removing contaminative reads from rRNA and tRNA.
 Therefore, we use a dataset to demonstrate how to analyse Ribo-seq data and what parts need to be noticed.